chintakjoshi/TWA-OSS/UserGuide.md

-1. Prerequisite:
+# 1. Prerequisite:

-installing python
+Installing python

 Windows: https://www.python.org/downloads/windows/ Links to an external site.

 MacOs: https://www.python.org/downloads/macos/ Links to an external site.

-2. clone the repository to local for executing the code
+# 2. clone the repository to local for executing the code

 git clone https://github.com/chintakjoshi/TWA-OSS.git Links to an external site.

-3. This cloned repository has twa folder which contains python files.
+# 3. This cloned repository has twa folder which contains python files.
 Navigate to that folder and open command prompt.

-4. Now execute twa.py file with the command "python3 twa.py"
+# 4. Now execute twa.py file with the command "python3 twa.py"

 5. If the script has git tokens to pull then try modifying the script as below: